Skip to main content

 • Open the Unit Classes tab

-• Click Update unit value
+• Click Update unit value to create a new unit value entry

 Important: Class No. Units and Class NAV are live values from the register.
 If holdings change later, these values update automatically.
 Only the Class Unit Value is fixed when saved.